Before we address the question, let us first define what a voltage stabilizer is.

 With your standard or smart TV, we recommend utilizing a voltage stabilizer.
 It will safeguard your televisions from unanticipated voltage fluctuations.

-An automatic voltage stabilizer should be used in conjunction with a genuine power socket or power strip with a built-in surge protector for the best advantage.
+An automatic voltage stabilizer should be used in conjunction with a genuine power socket or power strip with a built-in surge protector for the best advantage and complete protection of your smart TV.

 Choose the one we mentioned above or any other provided by reliable companies.
 A decent surge protection power strip may have fewer sockets and shorter cords than cheaper imitations.